taesunyeom/Integrating-real-time-pothole-and-lane-detection/README.md

 # Real-Time Pothole Detection in Raspberry Pi 4
 Taesun Yeom, Hyunjun Shin (Advised by Prof. Seokwon Lee)

-For course of Capstone Design (1), mechanical engineering in Chung-Ang University.
+For course of Capstone Design (1) (2023-1), mechanical engineering in Chung-Ang University.

-Our objective is to intergrate methods of real-time lane detection (directional guidance) and pothole detection (obstacle detection) using Arduino Mega & Raspberry Pi 4
+Our objective is to intergrate methods of real-time lane detection (directional guidance) and pothole detection (obstacle detection) using Arduino Mega and Raspberry Pi 4

 # Introduction